mattaylor/emotiv-js/models.md

 ---
 ## Session

-Represents an continuous period of eeg related activity using an emotive headset.
+Represents an continuous period of eeg related activity using an emotive headset